 The accreditation card is valid for the duration of the competition and is the personal identity document of the delegate for all security and access controls.
-This card contains: last (family) name, first (given) name, country, IJF ID number, a picture and for athletes their weight category and WRL position.
+This card contains: last (family) name, first (given) name, country, IJF ID number, a picture and for athletes their weight category and if possible the WRL position.